-Kyiv metro green and red lines operate on limited schedule after Russian attack
+Kyiv green and red metro lines running on limited schedule after Russian attack

 Kyiv's green and red metro lines are running on a limited schedule on the morning of 24 January.
 Trains are not running between the left and right banks of the city following damage caused by an attack on the night of 23-24 January.
 There are also ongoing disruptions to heating and water supply on the left bank.